twonoise/mightymic/README.md

 # mightymic
-High dynamic range passive mic with Faust
+High dynamic range passive mic with JACK, LV2, and Faust

 > [!Note]
 > Decibels used here, are _re: amplitude_.